a-morphous/wanderer/wanderer/docs/content/pages/01-frame-content.md

 By default, wanderer processes Markdown files and image files (reducing filesize), and copies over other files as is to the output directory.

-> This section is still a work in progress!

 ### Pretty URLs

 As part of the parsing process, wanderer may change the directory that the content file is eventually saved to, based on the following rules: